-Since 1970, VCS Inc. of Rockland County, New York, has pioneered the innovative use of community lay people to do high-level counseling for clients with a wide range of serious social problems.
+Since 1970, VCS Inc. of Rockland County, New York, has pioneered the innovative use of community lay people to do high-level counseling for clients with a wide range of social problems.
 In 1970, a group of family court judges in New York State expressed concern that many families seeking aid through their courts appeared to be in need more of counseling assistance than of judicial remedies.
 Child abuse, domestic violence, parent-adolescent conflict, and post-divorce problems were only some of the difficulties for which the judges were asked to provide solutions.
 A Ford Foundation grant was secured to test this hypothesis.
 Nearly fifty years later, VCS Inc. is an established part of the service delivery system in Rockland County.
-The agency works closely with the family court, schools, the Rockland Family Shelter, and other community agencies.
-VCS counsels residents of Rockland County and works with court-mandated referrals and voluntary self-referrals.
-The community often turns to VCS when a local problem is not being well addressed.
+The agency works closely with the family court, schools, the Center for Safety & Change and other community agencies.
+VCS counsels residents of Rockland County and and beyond and works with court-mandated referrals and voluntary self-referrals.
+The community often turns to VCS to fill a service gap when a local problem is not being well addressed.

 We find that almost all people have the ability to work through their concerns if they have a safe place to talk with a good listener.
 Counselors at VCS are therefore trained to create a safe, non-judgmental and supportive space for you to share and work through your concerns.The profile of a typical volunteer has changed over the years.
 In 1970, many volunteers were women at home raising school-age children.
 A recent training group included two psychiatric nurses, a child care worker, the assistant to a college dean, a real estate broker, a lighting technician, a vocational rehabilitation counselor, a veterinarian's assistant, two homemakers, and a teacher.
 Recent groups also have included an increasing number of men.